 Demand Elasticity Input Data

 In order to use the demand elasticity approach, the Team first reviewed the program tracking data to make certain that they met the conditions needed for this type of modeling.
 Importantly, as desired for analysis, sales data did display necessary amounts of price variations, measured within unique part number/retailer location combinations.
 Therefore, the Team concluded that the available data for the demand elasticity approach were sufficient to support the analysis.
-Still, the data presented issues that did not preclude the Team from fitting the necessary models but did require the Team to make reasonable assumptions to address them.
+Still, the data presented issues that did not preclude the Team from fitting the necessary models, but did require the Team to make reasonable assumptions to address them.
 These included inconsistent data on bulb prices and rebates, inconsistent use of store IDs, and bulb part/model numbers that appeared incomplete.
 Others data issues that the Team faced included lacking information on promotional displays, stocking issues, and the necessity of creating seasonality adjustments to separate data variations.
 These issues and the Team’s response to them are discussed in greater detail in Appendix A.

 Demand Elasticity Model Specification